pierva/logs-analysis-project/README.md

 3. On which days did more than 1% of requests lead to errors?

 ## Get started
-To run the project it is necessary to have postgres installed on your machine.
+To run the project it is necessary to have postgres installed on your machine and have downloaded the newsdata.sql file from Udacity.
+The file is not included in the repository due its size.

+The project can be donwloaded from [GitHub](https://github.com/pierva/logs-analysis-project.git)

 ### Installing Postgres with Brew